 Drupal = runs the ALA website and microsites and the forthcoming ALA eLearning and ALA Store sites; our Web Coordinating Committee (WCC) helps maintain our web pages.

 Google Docs = LITA has a master Google Drive account where we’ve set up a Drive folder for every committee and interest group.
-If your group is going to work in Google Docs, please get in touch with Mark Beatty so that he can give you access to the folder.
+If your group is going to work in Google Docs, please get in touch with the LITA Office so that we can give you access to the folder.
 Using the LITA folder will ensure that your work is available to future group members and that staff have permanent access to it.

 Higher Logic = the platform for the new ALA Connect; every committee has a working space there, and interest groups are welcome to migrate from using a Sympa mailing list to a Connect community for communicating and sharing files.